What are they?

 How did the objects come to the British Museum?

-In 1868, the crew of a British survey ship, HMS Topaze, visited Rapa Nui.
+In 1868, the crew of a British survey ship, HMS Topaze, visited Rapa Nui with Commodore Richard Powell as Captain.

-Upon the return of HMS Topaze to England in 1869, Hoa Hakananai'a was offered to Queen Victoria by the Admiralty, which had been made aware of his existence by Commodore Powell.
+Upon the return of HMS Topaze to England in 1869, Hoa Hakananai'a was offered to Queen Victoria by the Admiralty.
+The Admiralty were, until 1964, a government office that managed naval affairs, and they had been made aware of the existence of the moai by Commodore Powell.
 Queen Victoria subsequently donated Hoa Hakananai'a to the British Museum.
 On 6 October 1869, the arrival of the statue at the Museum was officially reported to the Trustees, marking the beginning of a new chapter in the complex history of Hoa Hakananai'a.
 With him was also Moai Hava, who was donated directly to the Museum by the Admiralty.

 What has been requested?